Oxford-Growers/Oxford-Growers/privacy.md

 * Your interest in Oxford Growers.
 * A contact email address.
-* A approximate address.
+* A approximate address if you provide one.

 ## If you email us

-Any emails sent to [oxfordgrowers@gmail.com](mailto:oxfordgrowers@gmail.com) then we may retain the content of the email as well as the email address the email was sent from.
+If you send an email to [oxfordgrowers@gmail.com](mailto:oxfordgrowers@gmail.com), we may retain the content of the email as well as the email address it was sent from.

 ## If you get involved

-We may retain contact details including phone number.
+We may retain contact details including phone numbers.
 We may retain any other information you provide us with, such as relevant skills and experience.

 # Why do you collect this information?